azureossd/azureossd.github.io/_posts/2021-09-21-Deploying React.js application to Azure App Service with Azure DevOps-rule.md

 ## Create all the required tasks and then Save each task added to the pipeline

-a. npm install: this will install all the react library (dependencies)
+a. npm install: This will install all the react library (dependencies)

 We can leave the npm install task as it is

 ![npm install](/media/2021/09/react_devops_demo15.png)

-b.	npm run build: this will create a build folder that we will then use to publish our application.
+b. npm run build: This will create a build folder that we will then use to publish our application.

 Let’s rename the second task to “npm build”.
-Under command choose “custom” from the dropdown and enter “run build” under “Command and argument”.
+Under command choose “custom” from the dropdown and enter “run build” under “Command and arguments”.

 ![npm run build](/media/2021/09/react_devops_demo16.png)